 These guiding principles on temporary funding in resolution complement the Key Attributes (KA 6).
 They are intended to provide guidance to the authorities (supervisory authorities, resolution authorities, central banks, finance ministries and the public authorities responsible for guarantee schemes) that participate in Crisis Management Groups (CMGs) for G-SIBs as they work towards implementing the resolution planning guidance provided by the Key Attributes.
-Given the development of the Total Loss-Absorbing Capacity (TLAC) standard as a means to address solvency and recapitalisation in G-SIB resolution, the observations and guidance herein focus on the complementary component of temporary liquidity support rather than on temporary solvency support or temporary public ownership.
-The guidance should also be viewed in the context of international financial reforms to promote a more resilient banking sector, including the introduction of minimum standards for funding and liquidity.
+Given the FSB's on-going work to develop a total loss absorbing capacity (TLAC) framework as an effective means to address solvency and recapitalisation in G-SIB resolution, the observations and guidance herein focus on the complementary component of temporary liquidity support rather than on temporary solvency support or temporary public ownership.